What is it?

 Background

-The IHC – International Hypopressive Council, was founded in 2019, by a group of international hypopressive exercise trainers who had previously represented the IIHPT, headquartered in Vigo, Spain.
+The IHC – International Hypopressive Council, was founded in 2019, by a group of international hypopressive experts.
 These trainers had been actively training health professionals, fitness instructors and sports coaches in hypopressive exercise based on a method devised and created by Dr. Tamara Rial, PhD.
-This group decided to unite to continue their work, researching and studying the effects of hypopressive exercise, promoting this method, training health and exercise professionals and educating the public on the benefits of this technique.
-Our Hypopressive Educational Series takes the method to the next level and in so doing, enhances the physical activity potential for everyone.
+Together, the group of trainers decided to form the IHC to continue studying the research on the effects of hypopressive exercise, developing new exercise strategies and promoting the method to train health and exercise professionals and educate the public on the benefits of this technique.
+Our Multidisciplinary Hypopressive Method takes our program to the next level and in so doing, enhances the physical activity potential for everyone.

 Applications & Benefits